loh-0/Algothon25-wiki/docs/5submission.md

 - Team captain name and email.
 - Link to public GitHub repo, containing your source code in a file titled _[team_name].py._
   - This file will contain your algorithm, containing function _getMyPosition()._
-  - Your function must take in the data provided in _prices.csv._
+  - Your function must take in the data provided in _prices.txt._
   - Your function must output a vector of integers, each denoting your daily position.

-[//]: # (- 1 minute video, briefly explaining your algorithm and what strategies you employed.)
+[//]: # "- 1 minute video, briefly explaining your algorithm and what strategies you employed."
-[//]: # (  - Team members are not _required_ to be in the video - voiceovers will suffice.)
+[//]: # "  - Team members are not _required_ to be in the video - voiceovers will suffice."

 - Any other supporting documentation and information about your non-standard libraries.

 Please note that **requirements in the submission form** will precede the above information.